 Aither’s evaluation found QWMN was achieving short-term outcomes by effectively addressing clear and ongoing Queensland Government needs and that QWMN was also well-placed to achieve its long-term outcomes and vision.
 The report identified several opportunities to improve program delivery and impact.

-(NEW) QWMN Wetland Hydrology Model Review Sep 2021
+QWMN 2021 Wetland Hydrology Model Review

 This project provided a critical analysis of hydrology models relevant to wetland environments with particular focus on the role of nitrogen and associated processes.
 The suitability of different models that simulate the ability of wetlands to mitigate pollution, particularly nitrogen, in downstream receiving waters was evaluated.
 Reliable and defensible models may be used to document and demonstrate environmental licence and water quality offset requirements.
 The document presents strengths and weaknesses in the treatment of the nitrogen process by existing models as they pertain to scale, process, landscape form, cost, availability, etc. and identifies any significant/critical gaps.

 Queensland Water Modelling Network Strategic Review of Models Suite

 - QWMN Strategic Review of Models – Summary

 - QWMN Strategic Review of Models – Assessment Framework

 - QWMN Strategic Review of Models – Model Classification

 - QWMN Strategic Review of Models – GBR Case Study